Machining Service:

 How does sinker EDM work?

-Sinker EDM (Electrical Discharge Machining) is a manufacturing process that uses a shaped electrode, usually made of graphite or copper.
-This electrode is placed in an electrically conductive fluid together with a workpiece.
+Sinker EDM is a manufacturing process that uses a shaped electrode, usually made of graphite or copper.
+Placing this electrode in an electrically conductive fluid, along with the workpiece.
 An electrical charge flows between the two, creating sparks as the electrode is near the workpiece.
-These sparks melt the surface material of the workpiece, and the fluid washes away the melted material.
-The electrode continues this process, shaping the workpiece until it is complete.

-What is the difference between Wire & Sinker EDM?
+What is the difference between wire & sinker EDM?

-EDM at Prototek
+EDM Capabilities at Prototek

 OEM: